-Motorsport fans will enjoy this weekend their first big dose of entertainment in 2021 with the Rolex 24 taking place at Daytona.
+This weekend, motorsport fans are enjoying their first big dose of entertainment of the year with the Rolex 24 taking place at Daytona.

-No less than eight former F1 drivers are included in the field: Kevin Magnussen, Sebastien Bourdais, Felipe Nasr, Kamui Kobayashi, Juan Pablo Montoya, Robert Kubica, Giedo van der Garde and Timo Glock
+No less than seven former F1 drivers are included in the field: Kevin Magnussen, Marcus Ericsson, Sebastien Bourdais, Alex Rossi, Kamui Kobayashi, Will Stevens and Giedo van der Garde

-But who was the last driver competing in F1 to win the classic 24-hour race?
+But who was the last driver competing in F1 to actually win the classic 24-hour race?

 Fernando Alonso in 2019 you say?
-Think again, because the Spaniard had already left F1 when he triumphed two years ago with Cadillac.
+Think again, because the Spaniard had already left F1 when he triumphed three years ago with Cadillac.

 Looking at the history books, we have to go all the way back to 1985, when Arrows' Thierry Boutsen won the event paired with Bob Wollek, Al Unser and AJ Foyt onboard Preston Henn's Porsche 962.